 RDNO defines 4 classes of Open Burning, each with its own restrictions and permit process.
 Information accessible from the links below is provided for convenience.
 Please also refer to Bylaw 2514.

 Small Confined Fire – used for the purpose of cooking food and /or to provide heat and light associated with camping or recreation.
 Such fires cannot exceed 0.5 metres in width, length or height.
+A permit is not required, however certain restrictions apply.
+Please refer to the following section for details.

 Click here for more information about Small Confined Fires.